anima-libera/ipsys/README.md

 Supported compilers are GCC (`--compiler=gcc` which is the default) and Clang (`--compiler=clang`).

-Add the `-l` option *at the end* means to execute the binary if compilation succeeded.
+Add the `-l` option *at the end* to execute the binary if compilation succeeded.
 Any argument that comes after the `-l` is instead given to the binary as its command line arguments.

-Use the `--help` option to get a list of options.
+Use the `--help` option to get a list of build system options.

 ### Dependencies

 - [Python 3](https://www.python.org/) for the build system
 - [SDL2](https://www.libsdl.org/) (maybe read [this](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php))
-- [GLEW](http://glew.sourceforge.net/) but only if building with `--use-glew`
+- [GLEW](http://glew.sourceforge.net/) but only if building with `--use-glew` which is not necessary

 ## Controls

-At runtime, the ways to interact with the simulation and rendering are listed here:
+At runtime, it is possible to interact with the simulation and rendering via the controls listed here:

 - The first bar in the ui panel controls the intensity of fading.
 - The second bar in the ui panel controls the number of physical iterations performed between each frames.